1. When are the classes?

 8. What kind of shoes do I need for tango?

-When you first start, the only requirement is that your shoes are comfortable and allow you to pivot easily.
+When you first start, the only requirement is that your shoes are clean (i.e., not muddy or wet), comfortable, and allow you to pivot easily.
 Shoes should be fastened firmly on your foot – that means no open-backed sandals or mules.
 When you become more devoted to tango, you could invest in tango-specific footwear.

 9. Do I need special clothes to learn Argentine Tango?